-- Availability of federal matching dollars considering federal authorization, the federal cost-share percentage, and the status of the funding award; - The storm damage reduction benefit of the beach management project based on following considerations: - The current condition of the project area, including any recent storm damage impact, as a percentage of volume of sand lost since the most recent beach nourishment event or most recent beach surveys.
-DEP must use the historical background erosion rate if the project has not been previously restored; - The overall potential threat to existing upland development, including public and private infrastructure, based on a percentage of vulnerable structures within the project boundaries; and - The value of upland property benefiting from the protection provided by the project and subsequent maintenance.
-DEP must only consider property within one quarter of a mile from the project boundaries when creating this score; - The cost-effectiveness of the proposed beach management project based on yearly cost per volume per mile of proposed beach fill placement.
-When assessing cost effectiveness, DEP must also consider: - Existence of projects with proposed structural or design components that extend the beach nourishment interval; - Existence of beach nourishment projects that reduce upland damage cost by incorporating new or enhanced dune structures or new or existing dune restoration and revegetation projects; - o Proposed innovative technologies designed to reduce project costs; 40 and - Regional sediment management strategies and coordination to conserve sand source resources and reduce project costs.
+- Availability of federal matching dollars considering federal authorization, the federal cost-share percentage, and the status of the funding award;35 - The storm damage reduction benefit of the beach management project based on following considerations: - The current condition of the project area, including any recent storm damage impact, as a percentage of volume of sand lost since the most recent beach nourishment event or most recent beach surveys.
+DEP must use the historical background erosion rate if the project has not been previously restored;36 - The overall potential threat to existing upland development, including public and private infrastructure, based on a percentage of vulnerable structures within the project boundaries;37 and - The value of upland property benefiting from the protection provided by the project and subsequent maintenance.
+DEP must only consider property within one quarter of a mile from the project boundaries when creating this score; - The cost-effectiveness of the proposed beach management project based on yearly cost per volume per mile of proposed beach fill placement.38 When assessing cost effectiveness, DEP must also consider: - Existence of projects with proposed structural or design components that extend the beach nourishment interval;39 - Existence of beach nourishment projects that reduce upland damage cost by incorporating new or enhanced dune structures or new or existing dune restoration and revegetation projects;40 - o Proposed innovative technologies designed to reduce project costs;41 and - Regional sediment management strategies and coordination to conserve sand source resources and reduce project costs.42

-STORAGE NAME: h0325c.ANR DATE: 3/6/2019
+STORAGE NAME: h0325e.SAC DATE: 3/14/2019

-&lt;sup>33 This is similar to existing criteria in s.
+34 This is similar to existing criteria in s.
 161.101(14)(a), F.S., and r.
 62B-36.006(1)(c), F.A.C.

-&lt;sup>34 This is similar to the existing criteria in s.
+35 This is similar to existing criteria in s.
 161.101(14)(b), F.S., and r.
 62B-36.006(1)(d), F.A.C.

-&lt;sup>35 This is similar to the existing criteria in s.
+36 This is similar to existing criteria in s.
 161.101(14)(a), F.S., and r.
 62B-36.006(1)(a), F.A.C.; These criteria will measure the volume of sand lost from the last beach nourishment or most recent beach survey and not the last beach restoration, define beach restoration as the placement of sand on an eroded beach, define beach nourishment as the maintenance of a restored beach, and will prevent DEP from using data on the sand lost from the initial placement of sand on an eroding beach unless a recent beach survey has been performed.

-&lt;sup>36 This is similar to existing criteria in s.
+37 This is similar to existing criteria in s.
 161.101(14)(a).
 F.S., and r.
 62B-36.006(1)(b), F.A.C.

-&lt;sup>37 This is similar to existing criteria in s.
+38 This is similar to existing criteria in s.
 161.101(14)(g), F.S., and r.
 62B-36.006(1)(g), F.A.C.

-&lt;sup>38 This is similar to existing criteria in s.
+39 This is similar to existing criteria in s.
 161.101(14)(e), F.S., and r.
 62B-36.006(1)(g), F.A.C.

-&lt;sup>39 This is similar to existing criteria in s.
+40 This is similar to existing criteria in s.
 161.101(14)(e), F.S., and r.
 62B-36.006(1)(g), F.A.C.
 This revised criterion will only consider beach nourishment projects incorporating new or enhanced dune structures or new or existing dune restoration and revegetation projects and will not consider beach restoration projects that incorporate such dune structures; thus, only applying to projects that have already accomplished one maintenance event.

-&lt;sup>40 This is similar to existing criteria in s.
+41 This is similar to existing criteria in s.
 161.101(14)(g), F.S., and r.
 62B-36.006(1)(i), F.A.C.